Kevin Brown "Red Eagle", Chairman

 Kathy Regan-Pyne, Corresponding Secretary

 Kathy Regan-Pyne brings a wide-ranging professional background to her position, with experience in human resources management, budgeting and financial management, and marketing.
 She worked for several years in the insurance industry, holding management positions at both Lincoln Financial Group and CIGNA Property & Casualty.
 She has also worked as the Career Development Manager for the Mohegan Tribe.
-Regan-Pyne is a member of the MTGA Audit Committee, and is also currently on the board of the Connecticut Sun Foundation and Eastern Connecticut State University Foundation.
+Regan-Pyne is a member of the Mohegan Gaming & Entertainment Audit Committee, and is also currently on the board of the Connecticut Sun Foundation and Eastern Connecticut State University Foundation.
 She also holds a Bachelor of Science degree in Education from Eastern Connecticut State University.
-An avid sports fan and former professional basketball player, she is a member of the Connecticut Women’s Basketball Hall of Fame and the New Britain Athletic Hall of Fame.
-She is a charter member of the Eastern Connecticut State University Athletic Hall of Fame.
+An avid sports fan and former professional basketball player, Regan-Pyne is a member of the Connecticut Women’s Basketball Hall of Fame and the New Britain Athletic Hall of Fame and is a charter member of the Eastern Connecticut State University Athletic Hall of Fame.
 Regan-Pyne lives in Marlborough, Connecticut with her husband Roy.